© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Penlan-Noeth, Round Barrow 230m NNW of is a scheduled monument protected by Cadw under reference CD221.
 View the official record →

-Penlan-Noeth, Round Barrow 230m NNW of, is a prehistoric funerary monument situated in Ceredigion, Wales, and is registered as a scheduled ancient monument under the Cadw reference CD221.
+Penlan-Noeth, Round Barrow 230m NNW of, is a prehistoric funerary monument located in Ceredigion, Wales, dating to the Bronze Age.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD221.

 Penlan-Noeth, Round Barrow 230m NNW of dates from the prehistoric period, and is classified as a round barrow.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Penlan-Noeth, Round Barrow 230m NNW of is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD221.